 Frequently Asked Questions

 Campus is open, although departments may be operating remotely or with reduced hours to promote social distancing.
-If you’re coming to any of these buildings for official university business, we recommend contacting the relevant department to learn more about their operating procedures during Phase One of PNW’s Safe Return to Campus.
+If you’re coming for official university business, we recommend contacting the relevant department to learn more about their operating procedures during Phase Two of PNW’s Safe Return to Campus.

 Until further guidance is received, a face covering should be used as described below.
 An account has been established for the purchase of COVID19 personal-protection equipment.
 Please contact your department business manager for details.